top of page

 Choosing the material is important, but what really makes or breaks a lantern is the performance features built into it.
 Here are the details to watch out for:

-• No matter how good your glazing is, if the frame and connections are weak, you lose heat.
+• No matter how good my glazing is, if the frame and connections are weak, I lose heat.
 Some lanterns have thermal breaks (often polyamide strips) between metal profiles to reduce heat transfer.

 • Check the U-value (a measure of heat loss).
 A good lantern will provide this for the full assembly, not just the glazing alone.